eclau/coursera-datascience/012-getdata/assignment/README.md

 # Introduction
 The script run_analysis.R produces a result.txt file that contains the average of all mean gyrometer and gravitational acceleration measurements for each subject and each activity.
+# Purpose
+The purpose of this project is to prepare the raw set of data into a tidy data format which can be used later for analysis.
 # Requirement
 Please download and unzip and accompanying 'UCI HAR Dataset.zip' before executing run_analysis.R
 # Data Dictionary